Sunday Silence: 1989: three-year-old season

-Sunday Silence began his three-year-old year by winning an allowance race.
-He then won the San Felipe Stakes and the Santa Anita Derby to qualify for a start in the Kentucky Derby.
+Sunday Silence began his three-year-old year by winning an allowance race at Santa Anita by four lengths which opened the door of Kentucky Derby potential.
+His next race was a victory in the Grade 2 San Felipe Stakes, and then he won the G1 Santa Anita Derby by eleven lengths to qualify for a start in the Kentucky Derby.

 Kentucky Derby

-In the buildup to the 1989 Triple Crown, a rivalry developed between the West Coast-based Sunday Silence and the East Coast-based Easy Goer, winner of the 1988 Eclipse Award for best two-year-old colt.
-The two first met in the 1989 Kentucky Derby, run on May 6, with Easy Goer going into the Derby off only 13 days' rest running previously in the Wood Memorial, run on April 22; and with Sunday Silence going into the Derby off four weeks' rest running prior in the Santa Anita Derby, run on April 8.
-In the -mile Kentucky Derby, the first leg of the Triple Crown, Sunday Silence and jockey Pat Valenzuela defeated Easy Goer by 2 1/2 lengths over a muddy track in the slowest time (2:05) for a Kentucky Derby since 1958.
+In what became an iconic rivalry, Sunday Silence and Easy Goer would only meet four times, the first of which was the 1989 Kentucky Derby on May 6.
+In the buildup to the 1989 Triple Crown, the rivalry developed between the West Coast-based Sunday Silence and the East Coast-based Easy Goer, winner of the 1988 Eclipse Award for Champion Two Year Old Colt.
+Easy Goer was coming in off of a victory in the Wood Memorial and a record breaking performance in the Gotham Stakes.
+Unknown to the public however, Easy Goer had a small crack in his left front.
+The favorite was Easy Goer, with Sunday Silence as the 3:1 second choice.

+Kentucky Derby day was a cold one at 44°, the coldest in 72 years, with rain creating a slow muddy track.
+After stalking the pace and making his move around the turn, Sunday Silence and jockey Pat Valenzuela defeated Easy Goer by 2 1/2 lengths, in the slowest time (2:05) for a Kentucky Derby since 1958.
+Sunday Silence ducked in and out sharply throughout the stretch run, with his jockey switching from left and right handed urging trying to keep him running straight.
+Even with ducking in and out, the champion Easy Goer was unable to make up ground.
 Daily Racing Form writer Dan Illman stated after Sunday Silence's victory that "the best horse won that afternoon."
 Daily Racing Form chairman Steve Crist stated his opinion that "Easy Goer had a legitimate explanation for his defeat, as he didn't handle the muddy Churchill track."